 by Christine Hanrahan

-On 3 June 2016, Larose Forest held its 4th BioBlitz, marking 10 years since the one in 2006.
-The event was co-organized by the United Counties of Prescott-Russell (UCPR) and The Ottawa Field-Naturalists’ Club.
-More species were found than on any previous BioBlitz in the forest, and added substantially to our ongoing species inventories for the Larose Forest.
+On 3 June 2016, Larose Forest held its 4th Bioblitz, marking 10 years since the one in 2006.
+The event was co-organized by the United Counties of Prescott and Russell and The Ottawa Field-Naturalists’ Club.
+More species were found than on any previous Bioblitz in the forest, and added substantially to our ongoing species inventories for the Larose Forest.
+See report.

 A reminder that the entire area north of Road 25 in Larose Forest is a no-hunting zone.
 This has been in effect for several years.

-The UCPR has been busy in recent years creating a new network of trails in the forest, with plans for more snowshoe trails and mountain bike trails to be built in the next few years.
+The United Counties of Prescott and Russell has been busy in recent years creating a new network of trails in the forest, with plans for more snowshoe trails and mountain bike trails to be built in the next few years.

 Contact the OFNC